ML-Privacy/Privacy-Protected-Learning/README.md

-# Privacy Protected Optimization Techniques
+# Privacy Protected Machine Learning Optimization

 This repository is the official implementation of [Name of Paper](https://link.com).